1920's -

 Fundraising Fun

-The Anti-Lynching Crusaders were a group of women dedicated to stopping the lynching of African Americas.
-Before the Anti-Lynching Crusaders was founded all these group of Crusaders were involved with churches that helped them learn how to lead with gender problems and power.[Zackodnik, Teresa (2011).
+The Anti-Lynching Crusaders were a group of women dedicated to stopping the lynching of African Americans.
+Before the Anti-Lynching Crusaders were founded all these groups of Crusaders were involved with churches that helped them learn how to lead with gender problems and power.[Zackodnik, Teresa (2011).
 Press, Platform, Pulpit: Black Feminist Publics in the Era of Reform.
 United States of America: The University of Tennessee Press/Knoxville. p.
 4.

 War mother chapters